 I love science.
 Well, most of science, not a big fan of equations and statistics.
 However, I love science, even more, when I get the opportunity to apply it to issues going on in my world of warehousing.
 Science?!
 In a warehouse?
 Really?!
 I think the best way to prove it, is to show you how we can use science in your warehouse.

 Order picking, like receiving is another one of those critical areas of any warehouse whether picking raw materials for manufacturing or picking orders to be shipped to a commercial store or residential retail customer.
 Your goal is to get the correct item to the customer intact and within the timeline the customer demands.
-You want picking to be an uninterrupted flow, like a serene river, with the pick order set in a sequence to build a stable and good looking pallet, able to stand up to the rigors of shipping and within the customer’s specs.
+You want to pick in an uninterrupted flow, like a serene river, with the pick order set in a sequence to build a stable and good-looking pallet, able to stand up to the rigors of shipping and within the customer’s specs.

 With that accomplished we can begin planning the slotting sequence and layout of your pick slots.
 Usually want to set it up with heavy & large sturdy items picked first to form the base of the pallet and smaller lighter cases on top to avoid any crushing of boxes.
 If you’re picking strictly raw materials for production put your heaviest items closest to production.
 Make sure to purposely leave a few empty pick slots here and there for future expansion or to help give added slots for holiday season quick movers.

 Keeping the flow.
 I strongly recommend that once you have gone through all this effort to get your picking operation in order keep it fresh by reviewing velocity reports on a regular basis and reviewing your slotting.
 Listen to feedback from the pickers as they’re in the trenches every day and believe me they enjoy building the perfect pallet and they catch subtle differences in carton sizes or weights and other changes in the product.
-They have some great ideas on picking sequence.
+They have some great ideas for picking sequences.
 Most importantly put all this information together and develop a written slotting guide and procedures for your company on how the product is set up in the warehouse.
-State your list of categories of velocity, A – ? , how often you’ll do velocity reports and Include what input is needed from purchasing and suggested timeline for this process on new items coming in with their dimensions, weight and estimated usage.
+State your list of categories of velocity, A – ?, how often you’ll do velocity reports, and Include what input is needed from purchasing and a suggested timeline for this process on new items coming in with their dimensions, weight, and estimated usage.
 Make sure all old inventory is used up before beginning a new replacement item to avoid dead inventory.